zhetai/motia/MVP.md

 ## UI

+- Be able to trigger a workflow
+- Work flow visualization
+  - Be able to see a workflow in a graph
+  - Be able to see what happened in a specific workflow run (logs, which steps were triggered with inputs and emitted events)
+  - Test/eval in UI?

 ## Logging and observability

 - Should be able to see all workflows and their runs (local and on hub)